Atharva01/YOLOv1-from-Scratch/README.md

 # YOLOv1 from Scratch
-## This is the implementation of YOLOv1 architecture using Pytorch
+## This is the implementation of YOLOv1 architecture using PyTorch